lifemapper/core/docs/adminUser/installLifemapperSystem.rst

      * the species data files USER_OCCURRENCE_DATA(.csv and .meta) must be installed in the user space (/share/lm/data/archive/<userId>/).
-     * Requirements for assembling occurrence data are at:  `Setup User Data`_
+     * Requirements for assembling occurrence data are at:  `Configure Archive Data`_

    * If the DATASOURCE is GBIF, with CSV file and known column definitions, the default OCCURRENCE_FILENAME is gbif_subset.txt.
 If this is KU